 About the ACM India Doctoral Dissertation Award

 The ACM India Doctoral Dissertation Award was established in 2011 by ACM India with approval from the ACM Awards Committee.
-This award recognizes the best doctoral dissertation in Computer Science and Engineering from a degree-awarding institution based in India for each academic year.
+This award recognizes the best doctoral dissertation from degree-awarding institutions based in India for each academic year, from August 1, 2021 to June 30, 2022 particularly in the current cycle.
+Note that the cut-off date for dissertation defense has been advanced by a month to June 30, 2022 from this year onwards..
 The ACM India Doctoral Dissertation Award is accompanied by a prize of ₹2,00,000.
 An honorable mention award, if any, is accompanied by a prize of ₹1,00,000.
 The dissertation(s) will be published in the ACM Digital Library.
 Tata Consultancy Services Limited (TCS) is the founding sponsor of the ACM India Doctoral Dissertation Award.
-Please see the ACM India Doctoral Dissertation Award page for additional information on current and past winners.
+Please see the ACM India Doctoral Dissertation Award page for additional information on current and past winners and to nominate.

 - Raman Arora, Johns Hopkins University